David H. Schwartz

 It takes hard work to build up a business to the point of economic success.
 This is usually achieved by forming relationships with other businesses, whether those relationships exist on paper through a contract or whether they are simply sealed by a handshake.
 Unfortunately, situations arise where a third-party disrupts that relationship, intentionally or otherwise, and causes economic harm.
 If you are the victim of or accused of interference with a contractual or advantageous relationship you need the guidance of an experienced litigation attorney.

-The Law Offices of David H. Schwartz is dedicated to helping clients navigate complex business litigation.
+The Law Offices of David H. Schwartz, INC. is dedicated to helping clients navigate complex business litigation.
 If you operate in San Francisco or the San Francisco Bay Area, including San Jose, Santa Clara, San Mateo, and Alameda County, you can rely on the business litigation expertise of Attorney David H. Schwartz.
 His 45 years of experience in commercial litigation, arbitration, and negotiation will help you protect your rights.

 Examples of Interference